-Home to some of Scotland's most spectacular wildlife, Abernethy is a mosaic of ancient Caledonian pinewood, moorland, bog and mountain plateau.
-Look out for some of the pinewood residents, like the fast-moving red squirrel or the restless flitting of a yellow siskin.
-Or head for Loch Garten and watch the imposing ospreys nesting high in the tree tops.
+Abernethy is a dramatic and awe-inspiring place.
+A fragile mosaic of ancient Caledonian pinewood, moorland, bog and mountain plateau, this reserve really has something for everyone.
+Look out for some of the pinewood residents, like the fast moving red squirrel or the restless flitting of a yellow siskin.
+Or head to Loch Garten to watch some of its most famous summer visitors, the imposing ospreys, nesting high in the tree tops.

 Facilities include an information centre, open from Easter to October.

 From Aviemore, take the B9150/A95 and follow the RSPB 'Ospreys' Road Signs.
 The main car park is at the RSPB Osprey Centre.

 The two main access points to this large Reserve are Loch Garten and Nethybridge.
 Loch Garten is two and a half miles from Boat of Garten and four miles from Nethybridge, and is linked to both villages by minor roads and the Speyside Way.
 Bus service 34 runs from Aviemore to both villages, and in summer, the Strathspey Steam Railway stops at Boat of Garten and Broomhill, one mile north of Nethybridge.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.